Amar Bondhu Rashed

 It is considered as one of the most critically acclaimed films of Bangladesh.

 Plot

-This a story of a boy named Ibu during Bangladesh Liberation War in 1971.
+This is the story of a boy named Ibu during Bangladesh Liberation War in 1971.
 He lives in a small town.
 The main character Rashed suddenly appears at his school.
-Rashed, the name was given by the class teacher at the first day at school.
-In 1971, when other students are not conscious about the liberation movement Rashed could understand the matters.
+The name Rashed Hasan, was given to him by his teacher on his second day at school because his name 'Laddoo'is not an appropriate name and he didn'thave any other name.
+In 1971, when other students were not conscious about the liberation movement Rashed could understand the matters.
 Rashed started to motivate others to make them understand those matters.
 One day, Pakistani army attacks the town and Rashed observes the battle.
 He and his friends start to help the Mukti Bahini.